wxt-dev/wxt/docs/get-started/entrypoints.md

 # Defining Entrypoints

-Entrypoints are any HTML, JS, or CSS file that needs to be bundled and included with the extension.
+An entrypoints is any HTML, JS, or CSS file that needs to be bundled and included with the extension.

 They may or may not be listed in the extension's `manifest.json`.